aTinyShellScript/awd_docs/docs/micron.md

 # Micron Metal AB Drives

+** NOTE: These are still in testing and will probably kick your dog and light your house on fire. __Don't get them cut yet.__ **

 An offshoot of the AWD plates, this is just a shrunk down version to allow higher current to be run on Microns.
-Very much a work-in-progress.

 You can find the repo here: [https://github.com/aTinyShellScript/metal_micron](https://github.com/aTinyShellScript/metal_micron)